haijin-development/node-sirens/README.md

 using the Sirens ObjectBrowser with the same access to the npm modules that your application has, although currently it does not handle the evaluation of promises nor asynchronous code, only synchronous calls.

-Think of it a javascript console in 3 dimensions.
+Think of it as a javascript console in 3 dimensions.

 Open a Playground with